reshmyd/Calculator/README.md

 # Calculator
-Designed a calculator using HTML, CSS & JavaScript.
+Designed a calculator using HTML, CSS & vanilla JavaScript based on Apple IOS design.
-It doesn't follow the bodmas rule, does the operations in the order clicked.